Is Victoria Falls worth visiting?

-On our way back, there were some giraffes in the middle of the road eating from trees.
-So we had to stop the car and wait till they finished their dinner.
-We were at their home anyway.
+On our way back, we encountered a group of giraffes in the middle of the road, peacefully eating from the trees.
+We stopped the car and waited for them to finish their meal, as we were in their home after all.

 On the way back from the hotel there were some zebras and antelopes on the side of the road, so we stopped and went out of the car to take some photos.

-What else can you do in Victoria Falls?
+What other activities can you do in Victoria Falls?

-There are still many things to do there, for example, Boma dinner which I wanted to do, but didn’t have enough time.
+There are still many activities you can do in Victoria Falls, for example, Boma dinner which I wanted to do, but didn’t have enough time.
 It is a dinner consisting of traditional food and entertainment.
 Dancers and singers are performing traditional dance and there are also drummers.
 Guests can join and have fun.

-Other things are Helicopter flight or microlite flight over the falls, historical bridge tour, steam train tour, swimming with crocodiles, lunar rainbow tour, upper Zambezi canoeing.
+More things you can do here are a helicopter flight or microlite flight over the falls, a historical bridge tour, a steam train tour, swimming with crocodiles, a lunar rainbow tour, and upper Zambezi canoeing.
 From the adrenaline ones, there is a zip line, bridge slide, flying fox, George swing, water rafting, and more.

-What do you think now?
-Is Victoria Falls worth visiting?
-I hope you answered yes and you will have one of your best holidays in life as we did.
 My husband didn’t want to go to Africa and at the end of our trip, he told me it was his best experience ever and asked me where shall we go next.
-Everything we did, saw, and taste formed unbelievable memories, which we can talk about to our friends and families.
-I can’t forget to mention the most friendly and kind people in both Zambia and Zimbabwe.
+Everything we did, saw and tasted formed unbelievable memories of a lifetime.